La Porte’s Legacy: The Historians Who Preserve Our Past

-The histories, mysteries, and beautiful wonders surrounding La Porte, Texas have been written about for decades.
-While it is not possible to mention every writer or author of La Porte lore, the following are a few whose works contribute to keeping and preserving La Porte, Texas history.
+The histories, mysteries, and beautiful wonders surrounding La Porte, Texas, have been written about for decades.
+While it is not possible to mention every writer or author of La Porte lore, the following are a few whose works contribute to preserving the history of La Porte, Texas.

 La Porte’s First Historian – Mary Gertrude Ackerly

 Gertrude and her family arrived in La Porte, Texas, in 1914.
-Her husband, Ves, had a barber shop on Main Street, and Gertrude, over the years, wore the hats of wife, mother, dressmaker, business owner, friend, first PTA president, newspaper reporter, school cafeteria worker, and lastly, historian.
+Her husband, Ves, had a barber shop on Main Street.
+Over the years, Gertrude wore the hats of wife, mother, dressmaker, business owner, friend, first PTA president, newspaper reporter, school cafeteria worker, and lastly, historian.

 Historian – Gordon Black

 Grandson of Gertrude Ackerly, Gordon Black was born in La Porte, Texas, in 1930.
-He was the son of Arbella Ackerly Black, Gertrude’s youngest daughter.
-A 1948 graduate of La Porte High School, an Eagle Scout, and a Lions Club member, he spent a lot of time with his grandmother while growing up.
+He was the son of Arbella Ackerly Black, Gertrude’s second-oldest daughter.
+A 1948 graduate of La Porte High School, an Eagle Scout, and a Lions Club member.
+He spent much of his childhood with his grandmother.

-He was appointed by Judge John Lindsay to the Harris County Historical Commission in the 1980s and worked diligently in the certification and placement of markers at historical sites around town and the surrounding area.
+In the 1980s, he was appointed by Judge John Lindsay to the Harris County Historical Commission and worked diligently in the certification and placement of markers at historical sites around town and the surrounding area.

-In 1991, he was honored as the official historian of La Porte, Texas.
-Gordon’s newspaper column “The Way It Was,” Featuring stories of La Porte history based on his grandmother’s writings, ran in the La Porte Bayshore Sun during the 1980s until his death in 1991.
+In 1991, he was honored by the City of La Porte as the official historian of La Porte, Texas.
+His newspaper column “The Way It Was” featured stories about La Porte’s history based on his grandmother’s writings and was published in the La Porte Bayshore Sun during the 1980s until he died in 1991.

 Historians – Ann Uloth Malone and Dan Becker